Pandora716/CreditViz/README.md

-Rereived from a credit card customer clulstering program https://www.kaggle.com/code/caesarmario/clustering-for-effective-marketing-strategy/notebook , use these data to develop a visualization app
+Rereived from a credit card customer clulstering program https://www.kaggle.com/code/caesarmario/clustering-for-effective-marketing-strategy/notebook , use these data to develop an interactive visualization app